 5) Tactical versatility

-It makes his teams incredibly tough to predict for observers and opposition alike.
+It's something that still makes his teams incredibly tough to predict for observers and opposition alike.
 Even when line-ups are released, it’s sometimes not clear exactly what he intends to do with those 11 players.
 And he’s not afraid to make changes early within games, both tactical and personnel, when he realises the original plan is not working as thought.
 There are few coaches out there capable of creating such fluid and versatile teams.

 Unsurprisingly, there are shades of Tuchel, among others, in Nagelsmann’s playing philosophy.
 "I like to attack the opponents near their own goal because your own path to the goal is not as long if you get the ball higher up," he said.
 "I like the way Villarreal play and they have a great way of coaching young players.
 I also like Barcelona and Arsenal as well as the work of Arsene Wenger."